cryptpad/documentation/_build/html/_sources/user_guide/user_account.md.txt

 # User Account

 CryptPad encrypts data so that it is readable only by you and your collaborators.
-For this reason **the administrators of the service cannot view or retrieve your password**.
+For this reason **the administrators of the service cannot view, retrieve or reset your password**.
 Therefore it is important that you make a note of your password in a safe place.

 CryptPad uses the combination of your username and password to identify you.
 Usernames are not unique on CryptPad.
 It is possible to create multiple accounts with the same username and different passwords.